 A common misconception about public health is that professionals should only come from medical or paramedical fields.
 The truth is that public health is for everyone.
 As much as public health is global, it is also local.
 That is, the world isn’t healthy until communities are.
 Public health is a multifaceted field that requires the intervention of multiple professionals.
 It requires all hands on deck.

 The most effective community health intervention comes from within the community itself.
 It requires awareness of the problems and needs of the community, empathy, critical thinking and passion for putting in the hard work.
-If you are considering a career in public health, look around your community, find a public health need and work with the right authorities to solve it.
+If you are aiming to get a public health degree, look around your community, find a public health need, and work with the right authorities to solve it.

 Here are four areas of public health that don’t require a medical degree.

 These are today’s public health educators.
 During the pandemic, when stress was high, people were confused, and misinformation was commonplace, health influencers were crucial in providing people with the right information to protect themselves and their families.
 When public health scares like this happen, people need help navigating a ton of misinformation.

 During public health scares like Covid-19, misleading voices tend to be the loudest by capitalizing on widespread fear.
 Health educators have to stand in the gap.
 Community health workers and health promotion workers promote health by encouraging healthy behaviours, working with individuals and organizations to ensure access to health.
 They act as advocates for better health systems by listening to their community.